 Trotting his owner through the City of Lights, Flynn successfully leads Tree to a Burger King, where he is praised as a “good boy” for his quick thinking.

-While it’s not clear how much of the ad from Grabarz & Partner is stage, it is adorable to see the #WhopperDog achieve his goal.
+While it’s not evident how much of the ad from Grabarz & Partner is staged, it is adorable to see the #WhopperDog achieve his goal.